 A firefighter uses specialized knowledge, training, and tools to respond to 911 emergency calls for assistance.
 In addition to fighting the fire itself, firefighters rescue people trapped by fire and administer first aid.
 Firefighters may also provide aid in other emergency situations, like accidents.
 Firefighters with hazardous materials training may respond to oil spills.
 Firefighters typically need to be at least 18, have a high school diploma and a driver's license, and pass a physical exam.
 New firefighters attend a training academy and may also be required to earn EMT certification; state firefighter certification requirements may also apply.
 Jobs for firefighters are predicted to increase 7% from 2012-2022, per the BLS, and firefighters earned median pay of $45,250 in 2012.

-Related to Deputy Sheriff: Job Outlook and Requirements for Becoming a Deputy Sheriff
+Related to Deputy Sheriff: Job Outlook & Career Requirements

 - Recently Updated

 Deputy treasurers assist treasurers in their daily duties, including supervising over investments, verifying financial risks,...

 A deputy probation officer designs and enforces rehabilitation plans for criminal offenders.
 They are officers of the court,...